-Inquiries about payment of monthly stipends to holders of graduate assistantships, and inquiries about payroll deduction of fees from assistantships, should be directed to the Payroll Section, Human Resource Group.
+Inquiries about payment of monthly stipends to holders of graduate assistantships, and inquiries about payroll deduction of fees from assistantships, should be directed to Staff and Student Payments, Human Resource Services.

 22.2.3 Miscellaneous Fees

 In addition to normal instructional and noninstructional fees discussed previously, certain courses (or programs) also contain the requirement for the payment of additional miscellaneous fees to recover costs for required elements of the course or program which are not directly related to the delivery of instruction.
 Some examples of mandatory miscellaneous fees are costs of food, lodging, and transportation for required field trips; supply of certain specialized professional tools which the student will retain; and fees for arranging professional placements such as practicum, internships, and work experience.
 All mandatory miscellaneous fees are approved by the Board